liujunhai/Hello-World/README.md

 # Hello-World

+Hi there!

-I am just an outsider of programming
+JunHai here, just an outsider of programming!